dannywade6/GolfStablefordCalculator-Playground/README.md

 This is a personal project to solidfy my understading of the Swift programming language and to build a SwiftUI application with plans of publishing this to the App Store.

-The app is currently in playground format.
+The app is currently in a Swift XCode playground format.

+**What is the Stableford scoring system?**

 Stableford is a scoring system in golf which, rather than counting the total number of strokes taken, involves scoring points based on the number of strokes taken at each hole.

-**What is the Stableford scoring system?**

 **Points in Stableford are awarded as follows:**